shawnbrown/datatest/docs/how-to/addresses.rst

 To start, we will load our example addresses into a pandas :class:`DataFrame <pandas.DataFrame>`.
-It's important to specify ``dtype=str`` to prevent pandas' type inference from loading values (like ZIP Codes) using a numeric dtype---address fields should be handled as text:
+It's important to specify ``dtype=str`` to prevent pandas' type inference from loading certain columns using a numeric dtype.
+In some data sets, ZIP Codes could be misidentified as numeric data and loading them into numeric column would strip any leading zeros---corrupting the data you're testing:

 .. code-block:: python